Labor & Employment Law

 If you are properly classified as exempt, your employer is not required to pay you overtime (or sometimes even the minimum wage).
 Also, if your employer pays you hourly, then you are not exempt and you are entitled to overtime for all hours worked over 40 in a workweek.

-When an employer owes an employee for overtime worked or unpaid minimum wages, the FLSA allows employees in these types of wage and hour disputes to recover the following damages:
+When an employer owes an employee for overtime worked or unpaid minimum wages, the FLSA allows employees to recover:

-• An additional amount equal to the overtime pay or minimum wages owed (these are often called “liquidated damages”); and
+- An additional amount equal to the overtime pay or minimum wages owed if the employer acted willfully (these are often called “liquidated damages”)

 In essence, you can recover twice the amount you are owed.
 As an example, if you are owed $5,000 in overtime pay, your damages are doubled to a total of $10,000, plus your reasonable attorneys’ fees and costs.